se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 However, given below are some noteworthy features of Angular (adapted from [here](https://hackr.io/blog/why-should-you-learn-angular-in-2018)):

 1. **Angular supports Cross Platform Development.** Apart from web applications, the more recent versions of Angular can be used to build <tooltip content="a smartphone application that is coded in a specific programming language, such as Swift for iOS or Java for Android operating systems">native mobile applications</tooltip> and Desktop applications.
- Using Angular 5 and above, progressive web applications can also be developed.
+ With Angular 5 and above, progressive web applications can also be developed.
 These applications have high performance and can work offline as well.

 2. **Angular uses TypeScript.** Angular applications are built using the TypeScript language, a superset of JavaScript.
 TypeScript provides <tooltip content="Static typing involves type checking during compile-time as opposed to run-time.
 Types are associated with variables not values.">static typing</tooltip>.
 This helps the compiler show warnings about any potential errors in the code, before the app runs.
 Another advantage is that TypeScript provides code completion using <tooltip content="IntelliSense provides active hints as code is added">IntelliSense.</tooltip>